Scotstown Moor: Site history

 In April 1943, Aberdeen was bombed heavily by the Luftwaffe, a number of bombs were dropped on Scotstown wood adjacent to the moor.

 During the 1970s, the site faced further pressures.
 Ownership of the site had passed to the tenant of Perwinnes, who intended to either convert the site fully to agriculture or sell it for housing development.
 At this time the local authority felt that the site area should remain as a "green wedge" within new housing planned for the area.
 However, since the council's "Environmental Improvement Scheme" involved the clearance of scrub and the afforestation of the moor, this option was hardly less destructive than full scale development.

-In 1972 the site was notified as a Site of Special Scientific Interest (SSSI) by the Nature Conservancy Council (now Scottish Natural Heritage) largely on the strength of its wet heath and bog.
+In 1971 the site was notified as a Site of Special Scientific Interest (SSSI) by the Nature Conservancy Council (now NatureScot) largely on the strength of its wet heath and bog.
 This designation probably protected the site from various planned land-uses which would have proved highly damaging, including drainage, afforestation, housing, and conversion to a golf course.
 However, housing developments continued around Scotstown Moor, increasing pressure to the site.

 In 1980, despite the opposition of the NCC, the University of Aberdeen and the Scottish Wildlife Trust (SWT), a new road (Dubford Road) was constructed across one of the wettest and most species rich areas of boy.
 This resulted not only in the loss of valuable habitat, but also created a new source of pollution close to the moor and almost certainly affected the site's drainage patterns.
 In 1983 planning permission was granted for housing on over 0.5 ha of land within the SSSI.
 The remaining part of the SSSI passed into the hands of the local authority, which also acquired land to the north in 1986.
 The Local Nature Reserve now consists of these two areas.

-In January 2013 Aberdeen city council announced that Scotstown moor would be converted into a long term "travellers" site.
-This announcement was made without any public consultation with local residents of the Bridge of Don.